sepehrabdous/Computer_Networks_Spring21/README.md

 **Note 1**: The following commands will allow you to stop the VM at any point (such as when you are done working on an assignment for the day):

 * `vagrant suspend` will save the state of the VM and stop it.
+Always suspend when you are done with the machine.
 * `vagrant halt` will gracefully shutdown the VM operating system and power down the VM.
+Run this to completely stop the machine.
 * `vagrant destroy` will remove all traces of the VM from your system.
-If you have important files saved on the VM (like your assignment solutions) **DO NOT** use this command.
+If you have files exclusively saved to your VM, save those to your actual machine before executing this command.

 Additionally, the command `vagrant status` will allow you to check the status of your machine in case you are unsure (e.g. running, powered off, saved...).
 You must be in some subdirectory of the directory containing the Vagrantfile to use any of the commands above, otherwise Vagrant will not know which VM you are referring to.